osmandapp/docs/content/osmand/plugins/audio-video-notes.md

 ### Play the note

-To play a note, use the respective option in the [Context menu](/osmand/map/map-context-menu#-audiovideo-note-android) opened:
+To play a note, use the respective option in the [Context menu](/osmand/map/map-context-menu#-audiovideo-note-android) opened for the note:

 - on the map;
 - in My Places.